raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_4.md

 + Prepare a flowchart to map user interaction for the app as well as identify a sequence for their program
 + Prepare pseudocode to sketch out their program

-**creating an app in App Lab**.
+**2. Programming an app in App Lab**.
 Pupils' convert their idea by programming an app.
 They:
 + Organise code around programming constructs
 + Create sequence
 + Use repetition (iteration), if required